Manas127-c/K-RITE-Assesment-E-Commerce/README.md

 <<<<<<< HEAD
 # K-RITE-Assesment-E-Commerce
 =======
+->This prject is frontend ui project and htis project created by using React.js ,TailwindCSS, Redux,JSON dummy REST API.
+->in thsi project we see several type of products and its description ,price.
+And adding add to cart functionality with increment decrement quantity option .
+->And this project is mobile device responsive and this project on development ,time by time i'm adding some extra fetures in this project.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.